oahhariri/SwiftyTooltip/README.md

 # SwiftyTooltip

 **SwiftyTooltip** is a lightweight, 100% SwiftUI-native library that makes it easy to display beautiful, animated, and safe-area-aware tooltips in your iOS apps.
 It handles smart positioning, adapts to screen space, and fully supports both **Left-to-Right (LTR)** and **Right-to-Left (RTL)** layouts.

+It can also be used to create simple walkthroughs or guided onboarding flows — without needing any extra setup or complexity.

 ---